maks-sh/scikit-uplift/docs/user_guide/models/solo_model.rst

 .. _SoloModel:

 *********************************
-Approaches with the same model
+Single model approaches
 *********************************

-One model with treatment as feature
+Single model with treatment as feature
 ========================================

-The simplest and most intuitive solution: the model is trained on union of two groups, with the binary communication flag acting as an additional feature.
-Each object from the test sample is scored twice: with the communication flag equal to `1` and equal to `0`.
-Subtracting the probabilities for each observation, we get the required uplift.
+The most intuitive and simple uplift modeling technique.
+A training set consists of two groups: treatment samples and control samples.
+There is also a binary treatment flag added as a feature to the training set.
+After the model is trained, at the scoring time it is going to be applied twice: with the treatment flag equals `1` and with the treatment flag equals `0`.
+Subtracting these model's outcomes for each test sample, we will get an estimate of the uplift.

 .. image:: ../../_static/images/SoloModel.png
     :align: center